Brooks Nader: Dancing with the Stars

 ^{1} Score awarded by guest judge Rosie Perez.

 ^{2} Score awarded by guest judge Gene Simmons.

 ^{3} Score awarded by guest judge Mark Ballas.

 Personal life

 Nader was married to Billy Haire, an advertising executive, and lived with him in New York City.
 She and Haire separated after three years of marriage in 2022.
 In 2024, it was reported that she was in a relationship with Prince Constantine-Alexios of Greece and Denmark.
-Their relationship ended in the summer of 2025.
+Their relationship ended in the summer of 2024.
+She briefly dated her professional dance partner, Gleb Savchenko, from late-2024 before splitting in 2025.